kimayoi72/hfh-citation-style/README.md

 ## Installation

-1. Download [hamburger-fernhochschule-fachbereich-psychology.csl](https://github.com/kimayoi72/hfh-citation-style/blob/main/hamburger-fernhochschule-fachbereich-psychology.csl) to your local directory.
+1. Download [hamburger-fernhochschule-fachbereich-psychology.csl from latest release](https://github.com/kimayoi72/hfh-citation-style/releases/latest) to your local directory.
 2. Open Zotero and install the style using the file.

 ## Open Issues